drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko sighted and prepared to loose her arrow, but her enhanced senses caught motion to her right.
 Shifting weight to her back foot, she swung her right foot in an arc along the ground, bringing her aim towards the motion without releasing her draw.

-There was a dull sheen of darkened metal 10 feet away. /How did he get so close so fast?/ The armored man rushed towards Chiyoko.
+There was a dull sheen of darkened metal 10 feet away. *How did he get so close so fast?* The armored man rushed towards Chiyoko.
 His chest was low to the ground.
 His sword angled back, preparing to swing.

 Chiyoko's shoulders continued to swing in line with her foot, keeping the now taught and ready to fire.
 Her head turned faster, eyes scanning the joints of the metal plates, looking for a target.

 8 feet away, his blade began to swing forward.
-Chiyoko eyed the length of his arms, down the blade. /Can't get a full shot in time./ She twisted at the waste sacrificing a solid stance for speed.
+Chiyoko eyed the length of his arms, down the blade. *Can't get a full shot in time.* She twisted at the waste sacrificing a solid stance for speed.
 Almost in unison the man pushed off his right foot, staying out of Chiyoko's aim as he continued his swing.

-/So fast!/
+*So fast!*

 She formed a pattern with the bottom three fingers of her hand holding the arrow.
 Her thumb still held the string taught.